 We offer SOCIAL AUDITS based on:

-Our audits against the ETI Base Code are based on nine core principles, such as collective bargaining, safe working conditions and living wages.
-Together, these principles reflect the global understanding of fair and good working conditions as set by the International Labour Organisation (ILO).
+The ETI Base Code was established by the Ethical Trade initiative.
+It consists of nine core principles, such as collective bargaining, safe working conditions and living wages.
+Together, these principles reflect the global understanding of fair and good working conditions as set by the International Labour Organisation (ILO)."

 Click here for more information.

 FLOCERT is the independent certification body auditing and certifying all actors within Fairtrade supply chains.
 It is owned by Fairtrade International.